tier4/AWML/tools/auto_labeling_3d/README.md

 #### 4. Prepare T4Dataset info and train

 Follow [the dataset preparation](../detection3d/README.md#2-prepare-t4dataset) and generate info files and start training using your chosen model and the YAML you added in [Step 1](#1-add-a-yaml-config-for-your-pseudo-label-t4dataset).

+##### (Optional) Add downsampling for your dataset

+Auto-labeling works at 10hz while manually annotated dataset are usually 1hz.
+Depending on your data distribution, you might want to down-sample your specific dataset.
+This is currently done at the info file creation stage, as seen [here](https://github.com/tier4/AWML/blob/main/tools/detection3d/create_data_t4dataset.py#L255-L258).
+Add your dataset name to the conditional check and set `sample_steps = 10`.